seanmcquaid/portfoliov2/README.md

 # portfoliov2
-This will be the second version of my portfolio.
-I intend to integrate Bootstrap to help with Responsive Design and Javascript!
+This is the second iteration of my portfolio!
+I plan to update this AGAIN later on with some Javascript to add some fun interactions.
+However, I do have to say that I am really proud of this site.
+I utilized flexbox and bootstrap to help make the site as responsive as I could!